deepikavemuri/deepikavemuri.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Presented our work on "Advancing Ante Hoc Explainable Models through Generative Adversarial Networks" at the Deployable AI and HCLR workshops at AAAI'24, Vancouver, Canada.
+Presented our work on "Advancing Ante Hoc Explainable Models through Generative Adversarial Networks" at the Deployable AI and HCLR workshops at AAAI 2024, Vancouver, Canada.